PeterKlu/Japanese-Bot/README.md

 # Japanese-Bot
-Bot to teach Doulas Katakana
+Bot to teach Doulas Katakana but I accidentally made into something more